The Transmitter Set

 it is an MD-7/ARC-5 modulator, used with all of the ARC-5 transmitters to provide power and modulation.

-To the O-4's right is a TN-6/ARC-5 MF antenna tuner, used with the T-15 and T-16 transmitters to its
+To the O-4's right is a TN-6/ARC-5 MF antenna tuner, followed by the T-15 and T-16 transmitters to its

 TN-6/ARC-5 antenna loading coil